position Head Coach

 In 2017, Walker-Hock picked up her third Big Ten Coach of the Year honor as the Buckeyes won their first outright Big Ten championship.
 Walts garnered Big Ten Midfielder of the Year accolades while Wolcott was named the conference’s Defender of the Year and Sammy Edwards joined the duo on the All-Big Ten team.
 In addition, Wolcott was named a United Soccer Coaches Second Team All-American while Walts earned United Soccer Coaches Second Team All-American honors.

-Last season, the Buckeyes advanced to their fourth-consecutive NCAA Tournament after tying for third in the Big Ten with a 6-2-3 conference record.
+In 2018, the Buckeyes advanced to their fourth-consecutive NCAA Tournament after tying for third in the Big Ten with a 6-2-3 conference record.
 Walker-Hock helped lead a group of seven Buckeyes to garner Big Ten postseason honors, headlined by 2018 Big Ten Goalkeeper of the Year Devon Kerr.
 Kerr was joined by Izzy Rodriguez as a first team All-Big Ten selection while Sarah Roberts garnered second team All-Big Ten honors.
 Kayla Fischer, Emaly Vatne and Talani Barnett each earned Big Ten All-Freshman team laurels while Alyssa Baumbick was the Buckeyes’ Big Ten Sportsmanship Award honoree.
 Rodriguez earned first team United Soccer Coaches All-North Region honors, while Kerr was the second team all-region goalkeeper.